Skip to main content

 Nifty's new Recurring Tasks feature automates task creation at set intervals, reducing manual work and ensuring consistency in repetitive workflows.

-On January 3rd, Nifty introduced several new features aimed at enhancing date-oriented workflows and task management.
-One notable enhancement is the introduction of Recurring Tasks, which automates the creation of tasks that occur on a regular basis.
-Users can now set tasks to repeat daily, weekly, monthly, or at custom intervals, reducing manual entry and ensuring consistency in recurring workflows.
-This functionality is particularly beneficial for teams managing routine processes or ongoing projects.
+On January 3rd, Nifty launched new features to improve date-based workflows and task management.
+A key addition is Recurring Tasks, which automates tasks on a daily, weekly, monthly, or custom schedule that reduces manual input and supports consistent workflows.
+This is especially useful for teams managing routine processes or ongoing projects.

-Additionally, Nifty has introduced the Date Difference custom field, which allows users to automatically calculate the number of days between two selected dates within a task.
-This feature helps teams track time-sensitive workflows, measure task durations, and monitor deadlines more effectively.
-By eliminating the need for manual date calculations, it streamlines project planning and ensures greater accuracy in tracking progress.
+Nifty also introduced the Date Difference custom field, which calculates the number of days between two dates in a task.
+This helps teams track deadlines, measure durations, and manage time-sensitive workflows more accurately to eliminate manual date calculations.

 Kintone Update Notes